chryzsh/chryzsh.github.io/_posts/2019-04-14-relaying-delegation.md

 # Further exploration of the attack

 Now we have performed the attack and have gained what we want to achieve; full administrator level privileges on a remote host, acquired from nothing but network access.
-This is where I go past what dirkjan detailed in his article and into research of my own.
+This is where I go past what @dirkjanm detailed in his article and into research of my own.
 If you want to have a deeper understanding of the attack and what's possible to do with it, keep reading.

 ## A quick look at WMI execution